semihtok/gin-gonic-gin-auto-template/README.md

 ## Usage
  1. Create ./templates path then put template files in it.
  2. Be sure layout page named as "layout.html"
+ 3. Add import : "github.com/gin-gonic/contrib/renders/multitemplate"
- 3. Add this method in your code
+ 4. Add this method in your code

 ``` go
 func setHtmlPages(router *gin.Engine) {